Rajat117/aws-guide/Cognito/Overview.md

 - MFA
 - Federated Identities: Users from FB, Google, SAML, OpenId Connect
 - Can block users if their credentials are compromised
-- On Login it return back JWT.
+- On Login it returns back JWT.
 ## Integration
 We can easily integrate it with
 - API Gateway